 Smart contracts are triggered by a software condition and can even be executed without human intervention.
 Auto-executable smart contracts provide an automated method of contracts’ execution in which parties can install the contracts as smart contracts which are executed by the code itself.
 However, this property instigates the following challenges:

 Uncontrollable executions – Erroneous code can trigger uncontrollable executions.
-As an unwanted automated payments may cause monetary losses or delivery of incorrect amount of goods due to uncontrollable and out-of-order delivery instruction.
+As an example, unwanted automated payments may cause monetary losses or delivery of incorrect amount of goods due to uncontrollable and out-of-order delivery instruction.

 Malicious executions - If malicious parties create backdoors to a smart contract, they can execute smart contracts and it may be difficult to stop such executions without a hard fork to the ledger or installing a revised smart contract that blocks further execution of the malicious smart contract.